kogcyc/insite/README.md

 - the 'modules' are Markdown files
 - a JavaScript object named 'kassette' directs how the 'modules' are rendered

-THere is a bit of 'programming wisdom' that goes like this:

-"Show me your code and I'll have no idea what it does.
-Show me your data and I will understand."
+    Show me your code and I'll have no idea what it does.
+Show me your data and I will understand.

-So let's look at the core data of kassette, the contents of a file named 'kassette.js'
+This is the core data of <strong>kassette</strong>, the contents of a file named 'kassette.js'

 ```javascript
 export const kassette = [